cyrilletuzi/angular-async-local-storage/docs/VALIDATION_BEFORE_V8.md

 ## Version

-This is the up to date guide about validation for version >= 8.
+This is old guide for validation in versions < 8.
-The old guide for validation in versions < 8 is available [here](./VALIDATION_BEFORE_V8.md).
+The up to date guide about validation for version >= 8 is available [here](./VALIDATION.md).

 ## Why validation?